 In a human repeated insult patch test (HRIPT, 191 subjects), it was determined that Polyaminopropyl Biguanide (2% active ingredient) was not capable of causing primary skin irritation, but was capable of causing sensitization.
 In an HRIPT (115 subjects) on a neck cream containing 0.2% Polyaminopropyl Biguanide (dose/unit area = $100 \,\mu\text{g/cm}^2$), results were negative for clinically relevant skin irritation and there was no evidence of allergenicity.
-When a leave-on product containing 0.1% Polyaminopropyl Biguanide (dose/unit area = $25 \,\mu\text{g/cm}^2$) was evaluated in an HRIPT involving 207 subjects, it was concluded that the product did not induce dermal sensitization.
+When a leave-on product containing 0.1 % Polyaminopropyl Biguanide (dose/unit area = $25 \,\mu\text{g/cm}^2$) was evaluated in an HRIPT involving 207 subjects, it was concluded that the product did not induce dermal sensitization.
+In an HRIPT provided by the cosmetics industry, the skin sensitization potential of a 20% Polyaminopropyl Biguanide solution (diluted with distilled water to $1\% \,\nu/\nu$ prior to testing; effective concentration = 0.2%) was evaluated in an HRIPT involving 108 subjects (Asian (~2%), Bi-racial (~3%), Black (~23%), Caucasian (~33%), and Hispanic (~39%); Fitzpatrick skin types not stated).
+The authors concluded that Polyaminopropyl Biguanide did not induce dermal sensitization in the subjects tested.
+Using the results from this study, a QRA, performed by industry, yielded a NESIL of 750 μ g/cm2.

-Case reports with sensitization reactions to Polyaminopropyl Biguanide (reported as an ingredient of wet wipes, contact lens cleansing solutions, wound irrigation solutions, and pre-operative antiseptics) have been reported.
+Case reports with sensitization reactions to Polyaminopropyl Biguanide (reported as an ingredient of wet wipes, contact lens cleansing solutions, wound irrigation solutions, pre-operative antiseptics, and antimicrobial foam dressings) have been reported.
 The prick test was used to diagnose immediate contact urticarial reactions in 44 patients with eczematous dermatitis.
 A positive reaction was observed in 1 patient.

 Undiluted and 25% aqueous Polyaminopropyl Biguanide were severe ocular irritants when instilled into unrinsed rabbit eyes.
 Polyaminopropyl Biguanide (20% aqueous) induced slight inflammation, and Polyaminopropyl Biguanide (0.04% active ingredient) was non-irritating to the eyes of rabbits.
-In a study in which 20% aqueous Polyaminopropyl Biguanide was instilled into human eyes and the eyes of rabbits in a temperature-controlled chamber, normal corneal morphology was observed at histological examination.
+In a study in which 20% aqueous Polyaminopropyl

+Biguanide was instilled into human eyes and the eyes of rabbits in a temperature-controlled chamber, normal corneal morphology was observed at histological examination.